 Writer-director Jahmil X.T.
 Qubeka

 Jahmil X.T.
 Qubeka is one of South Africa’s most acclaimed and prolific filmmakers.
-Jahmil has been internationally and locally acknowledged for his directorial work, and has premiered feature films in almost every significant festival across the globe.
+Jahmil has been internationally and locally acknowledged for his directorial work and has premiered feature films at almost every significant festival across the globe.

 Jahmil has directed a plethora of documentaries, television dramas, commercials and feature films.
 He has received the highest accolades for his work including a Peabody and a BAFTA, and has persevered and triumphed in this testing industry despite coming of age in a turbulent period of this country’s past.